suzuki-shunsuke/lambuild/README.md

 ### Change CodeBuild Service Role conditionally

-If CodeBuild Service Role has strong permission, dangerous code can be run in CI of pull requests.
+If CodeBuild Service Role has strong permissions, dangerous code can be run in CI of pull requests.
-`lambuild` supports to configure Service Role per hook, so we can use restricted Service Role for pull requests.
+`lambuild` supports configuring Service Role per hook, so we can use restricted Service Role for pull requests.

 For detail, please see [here](/docs/lambda-configuration.md#hookservice-role).